An Approximate Generalization of the Okamura-Seymour Theorem: Definitions and Preliminaries

 \subsection{Flow-Cut Gap and Embedding into $L_1$}

-Flow-cut gaps and embedding graphs into $L_1$ are intimately related.
-This connection was first observed by Linial et al.~\cite{Linial1995}, who used it to prove flow-cut gap results for arbitrary graphs.
+Flow-cut gaps and embedding metrics into $L_1$ are intimately related.
+This connection was first observed by Linial et al.~\cite{Linial1995}, who used it to prove flow-cut gap results.
 We describe this connection formally now.
-Let $G=(V,E), H=(V,F)$ be fixed graphs and $c:E \rightarrow \mathbf{R_{\geq 0}}$, $d:F \rightarrow \mathbf{R_{\geq 0}}$ and $l:E \rightarrow \mathbf{R_{\geq 0}}$ be the capacity, demand and length functions on respective edge sets.
-Let $\mathcal{I}$ be the set of all multicommodity flow instances $G=(V,E,c),H=(V,F,d)$ for which the cut-condition is satisfied.
-Let $\texttt{cong}(G,H)$ denote the maximum congestion required for routing in any multicommodity flow instance in $\mathcal{I}$.
-Let $\texttt{dist}(G,H)$ be the minimum number such that for any length function $l$, there exists a $f$ such that $\texttt{dist}(G,H,f) \leq \texttt{dist}(G,H)$, where $G=(V,E)$ with edge-length $l$.
+Let $G=(V,E), H=(V,D)$ be fixed graphs and $c:E \rightarrow \mathbb{R}_{\geq 0}$, $d:D \rightarrow \mathbb{R}_{\geq 0}$ and $l:E \rightarrow \mathbb{R}_{\geq 0}$ denote capacity, demand and lengths of respective edge sets.
+Let $\mathcal{I}$ be the set of all multicommodity flow instances $G=(V,E,c),H=(V,D,d)$ for which the cut-condition is satisfied.
+Note that we construct $\mathcal{I}$ by keeping $G,H$ fixed and considering all possible values of $c$ and $d$ for which the cut-condition is satisfied.
+Let $\texttt{cong}(G,H)$ denote the maximum congestion required for routing any multicommodity flow instance in $\mathcal{I}$.
+Let $G_l$ denote the graph $G$ with edge-length $l$.
+Let $\texttt{dist}(G,H)$ be the minimum number such that for every $l$, there exists a $f$ such that $\texttt{dist}(G_l,H,f) \leq \texttt{dist}(G,H)$.
 The $\textbf{congestion-distortion theorem}$ states that $\texttt{cong}(G,H)=\texttt{dist}(G,H)$.
-See Section 3 of \cite{chakrabarti2012cut} for a simple proof of this fact using LP duality.
+See Section 3 of \cite{chakrabarti2012cut} for a simple proof of this fact using linear programming duality.
 This connection has been exploited extensively to prove flow-cut gap results for general graphs \cite{Linial1995}, series-parallel graphs \cite{chakrabarti2008embeddings, gupta2004cuts} and planar graphs \cite{rao1999small}.
 All these results proceed by showing the existence of a low distortion embedding of the corresponding metric into $L_1$.
-Using the congestion-distortion theorem, we now restate the theorem of Okamura and Seymour \cite{okamura1981multicommodity} and Seymour \cite{seymour1981odd} in terms of metric embedding.
+Using the congestion-distortion theorem, we now restate the theorem of Okamura and Seymour~\cite{okamura1981multicommodity} and Seymour~\cite{seymour1981odd} in terms of metric embedding.